 +More Tips!

 No More Cut In!
 Develop some ideas for them to occupy themselves with while you’re on the phone or otherwise unavailable.
-Keep a box full of puzzles, crayons, colorful markers, or other quiet toys nearby that they can only use when you have to make a call.
+Keep a box full of puzzles, children’s books, crayons, colorful markers, or other quiet toys nearby that they can only use when you have to make a call.

 ++Set snacks and drinks on an accessible level so they don’t have to cut in and ask you for help.

-When you need to make a call or have an important conversation with a visitor, avoid trouble by saying you’re about to phone someone or have a conversation and estimate how long you expect to talk.
+When you need to make a phone call or have an important adult conversation with a visitor, avoid trouble by saying you’re about to phone someone or have a conversation and estimate how long you expect to talk.

 Enjoy your kids and all the ups and downs that come along with fathering… They are only young once!
+Have a good time!

 Hey You!!
-“At our Facebook group for fathers, you’ll find a safe and supportive space where you can share your experiences, ask for advice, and connect with other dads from around the world.
+“At our Facebook Page for fathers, you’ll find a safe and supportive space where you can share your experiences, ask for advice, and connect with other dads from around the world.
 Join us today!!”